dakshshah96/awesome-startup-credits/README.md

 ### Business Suites

 - [Zoho One for Startups](https://www.zoho.com/one/startups/) - Zoho One is a bundle of 40 different applications, for both web and mobile.
 Eligible startups get a one-year free Zoho One subscription.
-- [Zendesk for Startups](https://www.zendesk.com/startups/) - The program provides qualifying net new startup customers access to Zendesk's full family of products at a 100% discount for their first 6 months of subscription of product selection (up to 100 agent seats).
 - [Freshworks for Startups](https://www.freshworks.com/company/partners/startup-program/) - The Freshworks platform enables developers, partners, and customers to customize, integrate, and automate business workflows for support, CRM, and IT use cases.
 Claim up to $10000 credits on their intuitive, scalable, and affordable software suite.

 ### Cloud Computing